themepaste/shipping-manager/readme.txt

 Not at all!
 Shipping Manager is user-friendly and built for all users.
 It offers easy setup and management options without any coding skills.
 You can control everything using its intuitive dashboard.

 == Changelog ==

+= v1.1.8 - v1.1.9 =

+* [Compaibility] Fully compatible with the latest WooCommerce version.
+* [New] Added blueprint.json file for improved configuration and future scalability.
+* [New] Live Preview link to Playground is now enabled.
+* [Improved] Updated the Setup Wizard UI and flow for easier initial configuration.
+* [Improved] Webhook endpoint links have been updated for better reliability.
+* [Improved] API endpoint links revised to match the latest service structure.
+* [Fix] Fixed a minor issue affecting overall stability.

 = v1.1.7 - 2025.07.28 =
 * [fix] a simple issue.